PiotrWnuczek/ProjectExtend/README.md

 # ProjectExtend

-## Application for social or team projects and task collaboration
+### Professional application for quick and easy task and project management with the agile method.
+The frontent programmed in React connects to the Firebase backend.
+User Interface is based on MaterialUI.

-### Technologies:
+### Tech Stack:

-- Language: JavaScript
+- JavaScript
+- React
+- Redux
+- Firebase
-- Frameworks: React, Redux, MaterialUI
+- MaterialUI
-- BackEnd: FireBase